Southeastern Indian Artists Association

 The Southeastern Indian Artists Association (SEIAA) is an intertribal Native American nonprofit arts organization headquartered in northeastern Oklahoma.

 The group promotes and protects the interests of Native American artists, particularly Southeastern Woodlands.
 Group members are verified citizens of federally recognized tribes in compliance with the Indian Arts and Crafts Act.

 Founding

 The group was formed officially in as the Cherokee Artists Association after Native American artists came together and decided that they needed to begin helping each other to be successful artists in the art world.
 Many artists travel to Santa Fe Indian Market, Cherokee Art Market, and various other national Native art events.
 The group used to operate a cooperative art gallery.
 Members included Martha Berry, Mike Dart, Bill Glass Jr., Demos Glass, Sharon Irla, Jane Osti, Troy Jackson, and Shan Goshorn.

 The Cherokee Nation provided the CAA a grant to expand their online web gallery.
 Sharon Irla, CAA Executive Officer says of the group, "These artists preserve our tribal culture and deserve to have their works represented in mainstream media."

+Administration

+The 2025–2026 SEIAA officers are: